 More Spatchcock Chicken and Turkey Recipes

 Feeling confident in your new spatchcocking abilities?
+Don’t stop at chicken only.
+You can spatchcock a turkey too (and it’ll cook nice and fast for Thanksgiving dinner!)
 Try your hand at these other spatchcock recipes from Hey Grill Hey!

 Grilled Spatchcock Chicken Recipe